 In 1983 – two years after receiving the Nobel Prize – Prof. Kai Siegbahn co-founded Scienta for the continued develoment of electron spectrometers and systems.
-Since the start, we have been established as the market leading, most innovative supplier of high-end photoelectron spectroscopy.
+Since the start, we have been the market leading, most innovative supplier of high-end photoelectron spectrometers.

 Please contact us with ideas on how we can develop the future of electron spectroscopy together.